RRHelpSquad/Helpdesk/Scanning-Hard-Drive-for-Corruptions.md

-Sometimes corruptions on your hard drive can cause games/programs not to work as intended, do the following steps to fix the issue
+Sometimes, corruptions on your hard drive can cause games/programs to not work as intended, do the following steps to fix the issue:

 **1. Open the Start Menu (pressing the Windows logo in bottom left)**